mantidproject/mantid/docs/source/interfaces/ISIS_Reflectometry.rst

 - :ref:`CreateTransmissionWorkspaceAuto <algm-CreateTransmissionWorkspaceAuto>`
   (applied to **Transmission Run(s)**).
-- :ref:`ReflectometryReductionOne <algm-ReflectometryReductionOne>`, main reduction algorithm.
+- :ref:`ReflectometryReductionOneAuto <algm-ReflectometryReductionOneAuto>`, main reduction algorithm.
 - :ref:`Stitch1DMany <algm-Stitch1DMany>` (note that at least a bin width must be specified for this algorithm to run successfully, for instance *Params="-0.03"*).